zlatozar/study-paip/ch00/Readme.md

   "Optional documentation string."
    body-form*)
 ```
-- The job of a macro is to translate a macro form—in other words, a Lisp form whose first
+- The job of a macro is to translate a macro form - in other words, a Lisp form whose first
-  element is the name of the macro—into code that does a particular thing.
+  element is the name of the macro - into code that does a particular thing.
 - How to write MACRO guideline:

 ```